September 30, 2003

 Still want one.....

 I pulled out a magazine from my letterbox yesterday, called The Australian Rechabite.
 I am unfamiliar with the term but the cover explains: "Rechabites: People who enjoy an alcohol-free lifestyle".
 At first I think this is a friend's idea of a joke, subscribing me to this newsletter.
 I am not exactly "enjoying" my newfound alcholol-free lifestyle.
 I am tolerating it.
 Because notwithstanding my views on calling spades spades and alcohol a drug, I've always enjoyed a glass or four of wine, vodka cranberries, daiquiris, martinis, and the rest.
 Anyway, then I see the newsletter is addressed to a former occupant of my house.
-Published by IOR Friendly Society Limited (according to its
+Published by IOR Friendly Society Limited (according to its website, this is a health insurance company), the contents page lists articles like, "Party protocols", "Women behaving badly" and "Pressures facing young women".

 "Party protocols", intended for parents of teenagers, contains the advice, "If you feel that party arrangements are inappropriate, express your concern and encourage alternative activities."
 Gee, I think to myself, that's pretty democratic.
 When I was growing up, concern was usually simply expressed by a thundering, "The answer is no!" and then it would be another Saturday night spent crying in my bedroom while all my friends got to go out, leaving me torturing myself that the boy I was in love that week was off pashing some other girl.
 (Do kids still 'pash' these days, or is that soooo 1980s?
 We almost exclusively 'pashed', just as we 'went around' with each other, instead of 'dated'.)